ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 Since Cash App has no buyer protection, they really have no legal obligation to refund you back.

 You at the same time cannot exactly file a police report and claim that somebody scammed you since you really don’t know who they are or even where they even live.
-It’s really confusing and how do the authorities know whose jurisdiction that is.
+It’s really confusing and how do the authorities know whose jurisdiction that is?

-Generally, with a report like this, it would be up for the local authorities, since the feds won’t get involved unless they find out that the person responsible is doing huge sums of scamming in the tens or hundreds of thousands of dollars.
+Generally, with a report like this, it would be up to the local authorities, since the feds won’t get involved unless they find out that the person responsible is doing huge sums of scamming in the tens or hundreds of thousands of dollars.

 There is even no direct support line for cash app support, so make sure to stay away from any website claiming to be Cash App support.
 If you do need to speak to someone from Cash App, you can do so by contacting support from the mobile app itself.